jordibinefa/s4a-simulator/README.md

 > **[Llegeix-me en català](LLEGEIX-ME.md)**

-A browser-based Arduino Nano simulator for students in DAM (Multiplatform Application Development) and related vocational training programmes.
+A browser-based Arduino Nano simulator for professional and vocational training.
 Write, compile and run Arduino sketches directly in the browser — no physical board required.

 Developed at an FP (Formació Professional / Vocational Training) centre in Catalonia as part of an open educational toolset.